jtang1/command-line-project/README.md

 # HOUSE BUDGET CALCULATOR

 This house price calculator is designed to calculate the budget for a homeowner looking to move to a new house.

+Assumptions:
+- You are not a first-time buyer
+- You intend to sell your current property and buy a new property

-It calculates the proceeds from the sale of their current house, any extra cash they will put down as a deposit, and borrowing from a lender.
+It calculates the proceeds from the sale of your current property, any extra cash you will put down as a deposit, and borrowing from a lender.

 The amount borrowed is based on how many applicants are applying for the mortgage and their current salaries.